harshilxd/Asteroid-Feature-Prediction/README.md

 We settled on using a neural network for our first model because we wanted to model more complex relationships and our regression was not giving us good enough results.
 We were able to use many features in combination to capture the complex relationship for prediction, and then we used hyperparameter tuning to further optimize the model.

 The second model that we trained diverged quite a lot from the first since we were working on predicting a different feature after a discussion with the professor.
+This time around we tried predicting the values of `moid` using the features `e`,`i`,`H`,`diameter`, and `albedo`.
+First up, we built a regression model to predict `moid` using `diameter`.
+However, we weren't able to achieve good results using the regression model since `diameter` and `moid` did not have a linear relationship with each other.
+Their relationship certainly required us to build a neural net for better predictions of `moid` values.
+We also tried incorporating hyperparameter tuning to achieve as accurate results as possible.
+Whilst the regression model gave us a MSE of 0.012, the neural net achieved a MSE of 0.00462 which was an improvement.

 ### Conclusion:

 ### Statement of Collaboration:
 **Moshe Bookstein:** Project Management and Design: Creating data exploration graphs, helped with preprocessing, created figures and illustrations, documentation and organization.
+**Aniket Iyer:** Helped creating the regression model to predict diameter and moid and also helped creating the neural net to predict `moid` using `diameter`.
+Edited the documentation as well

 ## Milestone 1: